yogi/fabacademy2016/w20-final.md

 * Make it (have enough time to spare to iterate once)

-### Controller Board Production

 ---

-Sat, 4th Jun
+## Sat, 4th Jun

-Plan:
+Today I have to finish all my remaining tasks so that I can fly back to Bangalore tonight at 8pm.
+Here's whats left to do:

 * Test 3 digit boards hooked up in parallel to 3.3 V
 * Fix new boards jumper wiring, program and test